Thank you for signing up to . You will receive a verification email shortly.

 Academic and Medical patronages

-The Duke of York is patron of the University of Cambridge Judge Business School.
+The Duke of York is patron of the University of Cambridge Judge Business School (opens in new tab).
 In Wiltshire, he is president of the prestigious Wellington Academy.

-The 61-year-old also holds patron positions at the Royal National Orthopaedic Hospital, the Royal Free London NHS Foundation Trust and the Foundation for Liver Research.
+The 61-year-old also holds patron positions at the Royal National Orthopaedic Hospital, the Royal Free London NHS Foundation Trust and the Foundation for Liver Research (opens in new tab).

 What will Prince Andrew be called now?

 Going forward, the media and general public will continue to call him Prince Andrew.
+It's also correct to call Andrew by his title of the Duke of York.
+As this has also not been formally stripped of him.

 Video of the Week: